GoPro: HERO10

 The HERO10 Black was announced as the successor to the HERO9 Black on September 16, 2021.

-The HERO10 Black essentially contained the former features of the HERO9 Black, however, improved on certain functions.
-Most notably, the "HyperSmooth" feature introduced in the HERO7 Black and refined in HERO8 Black was improved on and named "HyperSmooth 4.0".

-The major changes new GP2 processor, HERO10 Black shoots 5.3K video with double the frame rate, 23MP photos, enhanced low-light performance and HyperSmooth 4.0 video stabilization in all modes.
-On top of all that, HERO10 is cloud connected—so the moment you charge it, your footage is automatically uploaded to the cloud.
+The HERO10 Black essentially contained the features of the HERO9 Black, and improved on certain functions.
+Most notably, the "HyperSmooth" feature introduced in the HERO7 Black and refined in the HERO8 Black was improved on and named "HyperSmooth 4.0".
+Major changes included a new GP2 processor, the ability to shoot 5.3K video with double the frame rate, 23 MP photos, enhanced low-light performance and HyperSmooth 4.0 video stabilization in all modes.